Formula functions reference

 Introduction

-Pricing formulas can contain functions to make your product’s pricing even more powerful.
-Function parameters can be simple data (such as a number or text), or can contain dynamic code and variables like [field.xxx]
+Pricing formulas are similar to Excel formulas: they can contain functions to make your product’s pricing even more powerful.
+Function parameters can be simple data (such as a number or text), or can contain dynamic code and variables like [field.{id}]

 to reference dynamic data.